tramyardg/tramyardg-gof-dp/src/main/java/com/tramyardg/dp/structural/decorator/readme.md

 ## Decorator
+Allows additional behaviours or responsibilities to be dynamically attached to an object, through the use of aggregation to combine behaviours at runtime.
+Aggregation is a design principle used to represent a "has-a" relationship between objects.

 ### When to use
 - To dynamically change the functionality of an object at runtime without impacting the